ahiyantra/InteriorDesignWithVirtualReality/README.md

 # InteriorDesignWithVirtualReality
-a guided virtual reality project from an online course; the development log is available as a playlist on youtube (https://www.youtube.com/playlist?list=PLQFc315Wod3Uf0U2fM6ZFdJmdfdwWhhBd)
+a virtual reality project from an online course assignment; the development log is available as a playlist on youtube (https://www.youtube.com/playlist?list=PLQFc315Wod3Uf0U2fM6ZFdJmdfdwWhhBd)